 This is similar yet different from a degree in educational technology, where the main goal is to support a student’s academics through the use of technology tools.
 An instructional technology degree develops a variety of essential skills that help one become a leader in the technology field as well as the skills to support staff and students in effectively using technology to enhance student achievement.

 What You Will Learn in an Instructional Tech.
 Program

-There are many skills that one will develop through an Instructional Technology program.
-Not only will educators learning this field gain understanding of new technology tools and best practices, but they will become guides and leaders that other staff can lean on.
-Instructional Technology skills one will develop through a master’s program include how to:
+There are many skills that one will develop through an instructional technology degree program.
+Not only will educators learning this field gain understanding of new technology tools and best practices; but they will become guides and leaders that other staff can lean on.
+Instructional technology skills one will develop through a master’s program include how to:

 - Integrate technology into educational classrooms or environments

 - Facilitate digital learning

 - Use theories, standards, and frameworks to select appropriate technology tools for classrooms and districts

 - Demonstrate mastery of evidence-based concepts through the modeling of best practices in educational technology